Sundars0/movie-review/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple movie review website with CRUD functionality, Users can Login and Logout add new movies and can rate and review.
+The website has Search functionality using a simple JQuery

-Things you may want to cover:
+Things you may want to know:

-* Ruby version
+* Ruby version - 2.3.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 5.0.0.1

+* Additional Gems used - Bootstrap-Sass, devise and Paperclip

-* Database initialization
+* Database - sqlite3

-* How to run the test suite
+* How to run the website locally - bundle install, db:migrate and rails s

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...